G4l43r/lpthw-cn/ex0.rst

 5. Run your Terminal program.
 It won't look like much.
 6. In your Terminal program, run ``python``.
 You run things in Terminal by just typing their name and hitting RETURN.
     a.
-If you run ``python`` and it's not there (``python is not recognized..``) - install it.  *Make sure you install Python 2 not Python 3.*
+If you run ``python`` and it's not there (``python is not recognized..``) - install it from http://python.org/download
-   b.
+    b. *Make sure you install Python 2 not Python 3.*
+    c.
 You may be better off with ActiveState python especially when you miss Administrative rights
 7. Hit CTRL-Z (^Z), ``Enter`` and get out of ``python``.
 8. You should be back at a prompt similar to what you had before you typed ``python``.
 If not find out why.
 9. Learn how to make a directory in the Terminal.
 Search online for help.